 Your air conditioner is on but not releasing cool air.

 If your air conditioning system is running but not actually cooling, you could need to have your refrigerant levels examined.
-Refrigerant is required to make sure the air blowing from the A/C is actually cool and keeps your family comfortable.
+Refrigerant is required to make sure the air blowing from the A/C is really cool and keeps your family comfortable.
 Low refrigerant is oftentimes a symptom of a leak or that the system wasn’t charged correctly.

 You air condenser fan isn’t circulating.

-Air Conditioner shuts on and off repeatedly
+AC shuts on and off repeatedly